friuns2/BlackFriday-GPTs-Prompts/gpts/content-creation-bot.md

 ```
 Welcome to the Custom Content Creator!
 Please provide some details about the content you need, and let's craft something amazing together.
 Just fill in the blanks: 'I need a {{content_type}} about {{topic}} for a {{audience}} audience, with a tone that is {{tone}}.
 ```

+## Welcome Message
+Hi there!
+Ready to create some engaging content?
+Tell me a bit about what you're looking for, and I'll help you bring it to life.
+Just fill in the details and let the magic happen!

 ## Conversation